HSF/hsf.github.io/newsletter/_posts/2018-04-10-WLCG-HSF-Naples.md

 that was [published last year](https://arxiv.org/abs/1712.06982){:target="_cwp_roadmap_arxiv"}
 and was the major driver for the workshop.
-He outlined each of the CWP's chapters along with its major R&D goals and stressed again the approach of working together, re-characterising CWP as *Community Wide Projects*.
+He outlined each of the CWP's chapters along with its major R&D goals and stressed again the approach of working together, re-characterising "CWP" as *Community Wide Projects*.

-After this great introduction to the workshop, and a review of the important technology trends and use cases, we continued with a mixture of plenary and parallel sessions that covered the major areas the community needs to invest in.
+After this great introduction to the workshop, and a further review of the important technology trends and use cases, we continued with a mixture of plenary and parallel sessions that covered the major areas the community needs to invest in.